noejon/wsl2_setup/README.md

 docker-compose --version
 ```

-which should return a docker-compose version and a build id (`docker-compose version 1.24.1, build 1110ad01` at time of writing)
+which should return a docker-compose version and a build id (`docker-compose version 1.24.1, build 01010101` at time of writing)

-We now have a machine ready to create the craziest node apps from our windows machine.
+We have now installed the tools for us to start developing node apps.
+WSL2 is currently only in beta mode, so we will most likely encounter [issues](https://github.com/microsoft/WSL/issues).
+Don't hesitate to report any issue encountered (double checking first if the issue has been encountered yet).

 I hope that you enjoyed this article, the first one I ever wrote.
 Feel free to leave some feedback.